galterdatalab/edirect-tutorial/EDirect_workshop.md

 # Entrez Direct (EDirect)
-These materials are for the workshop on using EDirect to query NCBI databases from the command line.
+These materials are a guide on using EDirect to query NCBI databases from the command line.

 ## What is EDirect?
 From the NCBI EDirect tutorial pages: